-- In the Christmas Episode of Pair Of Kings, Brady and Boomer learned some of Santa's elves reside in the island.
-Much to their surprise, while the elves wear the famous green clothes, they're normal-sized humans.
+- In the Christmas Episode of Pair of Kings, Brady and Boomer learned some of Santa's elves reside in the island.
+Much to their surprise, while the elves wear the famous green clothes, they are normal-sized humans.

-- A staple of Gaia Online Christmas celebrations.
+- Christmas elves are a staple of Gaia Online Christmas celebrations.

-- Sam And Max Freelance Police 201: Ice Station Santa, set in Santa's workshop, naturally features a pair of them.
+- Sam & Max: Freelance Police 201: Ice Station Santa, set in Santa's workshop, naturally features a pair of them.
 They mention that they come from an "elf factory", but this just means they worked there.
 The factory still produced elves, though.

-- They're kind of terrifying, too.
+- They are kind of terrifying, too.
 Both in terms of physical appearance, and the fact that the one trying to water the tree with his tears is too damn cheerful to cry, in spite of the fact that he's under literal fire from an extremely paranoid Santa Claus.